The Accomplices

 by Georges Simenon

-Series: Non-Maigret (85)
+Non-Maigret (85)

 Seule Edmonde, sa secr taire, conna t le terrible secret qui ronge l'industriel Joseph Lambert.
 Elle tait dans la voiture.
 Elles sait pourquoi Lambert, distrait, a laiss le v hicule rouler au milieu de la chauss e.
 Et quel drame atroce a r sult d'un moment d' garement sensuel...Elle ne dira rien.
 Quant Joseph, c'est en vain qu'il cherchera le r confort aupr s de Nicole, sa femme, avec qui il n'a jamais eu de contact r el, ou de la facile L a, sa ma tresse occasionnelle.
-Pas plus qu' son fr re, qui dirige avec lui l'entreprise familiale, il ne peut leur dire la v rit .Ce huis clos d'un homme face ses remords - et ce qu'il persiste ressentir comme une injustice du sort -, Georges Simenon nous le fait vivre de l'int rieur, avec une v rit psychologique et une intensit dramatique qui en font sans conteste un de ses plus inoubliables romans.… (more)
+Pas plus qu' son fr show more re, qui dirige avec lui l'entreprise familiale, il ne peut leur dire la v rit .Ce huis clos d'un homme face ses remords - et ce qu'il persiste ressentir comme une injustice du sort -, Georges Simenon nous le fait vivre de l'int rieur, avec une v rit psychologique et une intensit dramatique qui en font sans conteste un de ses plus inoubliables romans. show less

 Georges Simenon’s 1965 The Accomplices might be the hardest of the author’s “hard” novels (romans durs).
 And for good reason.
 If the famous writer from Liège, Belgium wanted to make it hard on both his main character and the reader, he succeeded in spades with this one.
 Of all the cruel twists of fate hurled at a protagonist, this book starts off with the cruelest.